tirtheshjain/ChatStat/README.md

 Analyze the frequency of emoji usage in the chat.

 ### Daily Timeline
-View the message count over the last 15 days.
+View the message count over the days.

 ### Activity Map
 Explore the top messaging days and months.
 Analyze the distribution of messages throughout the week and hours of the day with the day vs. hour activity heatmap.